-A Victim:
+A Victim

-- may be physically or mentally impaired and dependent on the abuser for care and assistance - may suffer from more than one type of abuse - may be reluctant to admit their loved one is an abuser - may be fearful of reporting abuse, thinking it could lead to further harm, nursing home placement, or total abandonment is most often a family member (adult child, spouse, or other relative) who lives with the victim
+- may be physically or mentally impaired and dependent on the abuser for care and assistance. - may suffer from more than one type of abuse. - may be reluctant to admit their loved one is an abuser. - may be fearful of reporting abuse, thinking it could lead to further harm, nursing home placement, or total abandonment.

-An Abuser:
+An Abuser